-15 Tricks to Sell your House
+15 Tricks to Sell Your House

 One photograph per stay will serve as a general rule.
 The quality of the photos is more important than the quantity, therefore, you should take it with a professional camera.
 And most importantly, you must turn on all the lights and raise all the blinds so that the house is as bright as possible.
 In addition, there are web pages where they allow you to publish a video of your house and this can be interesting because let’s say it would be a kind of virtual visit.

-Not only the photographs are important, a detailed description of the house: square meters and tools, energy certification, elevator, house plan … Providing data on commercial services, education centres, cultural centres or transport services are always positive to push the buyer to decide.
+Not only the photographs are important, a detailed description of the house: square meters and tools, energy certification, elevator, house plan … Providing data on commercial services, education centers, cultural centers, or transport services are always positive to push the buyer to decide.

 11. Update the posts.